OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 10. Updates on WHO classification 6th edition and staging of esophageal carcinoma?
 Deyali Chatterjee (USA)

 11. What are current and upcoming biomarkers for esophageal carcinomas?
-Lei Zhao (USA)
+Bella Liu (USA)

 Session 31: GERD: Nuts and Bolts